KnitWell Group

-Ascena Retail Group, Inc. was an American retailer of women's clothing.
-Ascena also owns Lane Bryant clothing store brand, and is the parent company of Ann Inc., operator of Ann Taylor and Loft stores.
-In 2023 the remaining brands of Ascena were merged with other acquired assets of Sycamore Partners to become KnitWell Group.
+KnitWell Group is an American retailer of women's clothing.
+KnitWell is the parent company of Ann Inc., operator of Ann Taylor and Loft stores, and the Lane Bryant, Justice, and Talbots clothing store brands.
+A portfolio company of Sycamore Partners, the company was formerly known as Ascena Retail Group, Inc. until it merged with Talbots, another Sycamore portfolio company, to become KnitWell Group.

-Chairman Emeritus Elliot Jaffe and his wife and co-founder, Roslyn, own about 25% of Ascena.
+Prior to the Sycamore acquisition, Chairman Emeritus Elliot Jaffe and his wife and co-founder, Roslyn, own about 25% of the company.